 \section{Preliminaries}

 In the sequel, it is understood that the implicit context is a given real-world application.
 We use $I, J, K, \ldots$ to denote the different tables that together form a database.
 The set $X$ of all attributes in a relation $I$ is referred to as a relation scheme.
 We then say $I$ is defined over $X$.
 By convention we denote by $U$ the set of all attributes occuring across all tables comprising the database.
 The headers $A,B,C, \ldots$ denote attributes.
 The tailenders $R,S, \ldots ,X,Y,Z$ denote sets of attributes.
 For the sake of convenience we make no distinction between $\{ A \}$ and $A.$ Given the attribute sets $X$ and $Y$, $XY$ will denote $X \cup Y$; $ACE$ is a shorthand for $\{A, C, E \}$.
 Associated with each column of a table is a domain of values from which the entries are taken in the column.
 That is, for each attribute we have a finite or infinite set $Dom(A)$.
-In the relational model the elements of $Dom(A)$ are assumed to be atomic in the usual sense.
+In the relational model the elements of $Dom(A)$ are assumed to be atomic in the usual sense and attributes $A,B$ are said to be {\it compatible} if $Dom(A)=Dom(B)$.
 We denote \textsc{Dom} = $\bigcup_j Dom(A_j)$ where $U= \{A_1, \ldots , A_n \}$.